MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/prepare-your-computer-for-installation.md

  **Additional**

--   [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] supports only 32-bit version of Microsoft Office.
+-   BizTalk Server supports only 32-bit version of Microsoft Office.

--   Microsoft Office Excel is required by Business Activity Monitoring (BAM) in [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)].
+-   Microsoft Office Excel is required by Business Activity Monitoring (BAM) in BizTalk Server.
 The BAM Office Excel Workbook defines the business processes you want to monitor.
 You also use the BAM Excel Workbook to define the way business users see the data collected by BAM.

 -   To successfully load BAM.xla into Excel, install **Visual Basic for Applications** under **Office Shared Features**.
 Otherwise, you may get error “This workbook has lost its VBA project, ActiveX controls and any other programmability-related features.”